thingSoC/embedis/README.md

 > Files -> Examples -> Embedis -> Embedis

-Note Bene : The default examples uses EEPROM only, and will not function on boards without internal EEPROM (i.e. Arduino Due).
-There are more specific examples for other boards.
+Note Bene : The default example uses EEPROM only, and will only function
+on boards with internal EEPROM (i.e. Arduino Uno/Leo/Mega/etc.).
+There are more specific examples for other boards, such as the Arduino Due, that do NOT include EEPROM internal to the microprocessor.

 ## Embedis Development Environment